sujanjoejacob/Text-mining-with-Simpsons-Data/README.md

 8.1 Postive Characters and Not so Positive Characters We will use the AFINN sentiment lexicon, which provides numeric positivity scores for each word, and visualize it with a bar plot.We limit the sentiment analysis to the Top 20 characters who have spoken the most in the episodes.

+8.2 Postive and Not So Postive Words

 8.3 Postive and Not So Postive Script Lines

+9 Topic Modelling

 10 Location of Characters